 Object Lodged Between Teeth

-Objects getting lodged between the teeth can present a hazard and warrant urgent attention from your dentist.
-If you cannot dislodge the object with floss, do not use a sharp object to attempt to remove it yourself as this could push it further between your teeth - or injure your gums.
+Objects lodged between the teeth can be hazardous and warrant urgent intervention from your dentist.
+If you cannot dislodge the object with floss, do not use a sharp object to remove it yourself as this could push it further between your teeth - or result in injury.

 Bitten Tongue or Lip